 Why not have a look at our detailed video on the best lures and soft plastics to use when fishing the Werribee River.
 Or our detailed guide on catching bream with lures.

 Things change significantly if you plan on targeting Mulloway.
 You are more likely to catch these during the night or right on Sundown to Sunlight when predatory fish are on the move.
 Targeting Mulloway requires significantly stronger fishing gear ready to tackle a fish with immense power that can grow over a meter in length.
 Good baits for Mulloway include live mullet, salmon and whiting.
 With them carefully being rigged behind the back of the neck to allow the bait to swim freely or like a wounded fish.
 Dead baits can include pilchard, trevally, garfish, prawns, chicken & squid.

 There are highly venomous snakes along the Werribee River.
-We recommend wearing strong boots, and solid fabric pants which might just save your life if you accidentally stood on a snake.
-I have seen countless tiger snakes, brown snakes and the odd red bellied snake in this area.
+We recommend wearing strong boots, and solid fabric pants.
+I have seen countless tiger snakes, brown snakes and the odd red-bellied snake in this area.
 A little while ago I was walking my dog near the Werribee wier wall and had a close encounter with a large tiger snake.
-If you have kids don’t let them wonder off and keep an eye on them.
-Also the mouth of the river is close to the sewege treatment center opposite the Werribee Zoo so do be careufl of touching the water and eating fish in that immediate area.
+If you have kids don’t let them wander off and keep an eye on them.
+Also, the mouth of the river is close to the sewage treatment centre opposite the Werribee Zoo.
+So do be careful of touching the water and eating fish in that immediate area.